geoffreywiseman/geoffreywiseman.github.com/index.md

 ---
 layout: default
 ---
-Geoffrey Wiseman hosts some open-source software projects here at GitHub.
+A guide to some of the projects I host here on github.

 ## Public Projects